andrezgz/heading-overrides-filename/README.md

 - **Custom Characters and Strings**: Individual characters or strings to be replaced.
 - **Replacement Character**: Character to replace unwanted character/strings.
 Leave empty to remove them.

-There are two hooks available to trigger the rename action automatically: one when a file is saved and another when a file is opened.
-Additionally, there is a command to trigger the rename action manually.
+Two hooks are available to trigger the rename action automatically: one when a file is saved and another when a file is opened.
+There is a **Delay** setting to control the number of milliseconds to wait before doing it and a command to manually execute it.

 Files can be ignored either manually or by using a rule in regex format.